Orange-OpenSource/a11y-guidelines/src/en/web/wcag-criteria-by-project-phase.md

   - /assets/test-web.js
 ---

-# WCAG criteria by project phase
+# WCAG based guidelines for testing

-This base criteria for the Orange websites and applications avoids the major accessibility errors.
+This set of criteria intended for websites and web applications presents the procedures and tools to check compliance with the criteria.
+Tests are organized by profile and tool.
+It is aimed at designers, developers, testers, accessibility experts, etc..
-Its implementation does not give you the guarantee to be 100% accessible, but is a clean bedrock so you can engage in a progressive accessibility implementation process.

-Following the Orange guidelines (<cite>Design for digital platforms Guidelines</cite>), available on the [Orange brand site](http://design.orange.com/) is a prerequisite to the use of this base criteria.
-Some elements already present in the Orange Brand (such as the use of colours, text alignment...) have not been included in this list of criteria.
+Sites created for Orange must also be compliant with the [Orange Design guidelines](https://design.orange.com/guidelines/) (“Web browsing”, “Digital Colour Palettes”, “Accessibility”) that detail the color usage, the type system,etc.

-Three versions are available:
+Two other versions are available:
-- **The design version** does not mention the code, it is aimed at product designers, designers, project managers, etc.
+- The **design version** focuses on design-related criteria.
+It is aimed at product owners, designers, project managers, etc.
-- **The development version** mentions the code and is aimed at developers, technical managers, validation teams, testers, etc.
+- The **development version** tackles the code.
+It is aimed at developers, technical managers, etc.
-- **The test version** presents the procedures to follow in order to validate the compliance of each recommendation.
-It is intended for designers, developers, qualifiers, etc.

 <section id="refTests" class="accordion" aria-multiselectable="true">